isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-eats-bed-bugs.markdown

 slug: /what-eats-bed-bugs/
 lastmod: 2025-05-07T12:21:29+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Its very discouraging when you use the commercial as well as DIY bed bug solutions but still have bed bugs crawling in your house.

 Perhaps you could be wondering whether bed bugs have natural predators which can used to control their population.
 So, What eats bed bugs?
 **If you need a quick answer, bed bugs have many natural predictors that will readily kill and eat them.
-For example, spiders, cockroaches, masked hunters, house centipedes - Some are household pests.Â **
+For example, spiders, cockroaches, masked hunters, house centipedes - Some are household pests. **
 So, lets get started!
 ## What Eats Bed Bugs?
 Unfortunately, the use of natural predators will not have a significant effect on the bed bug population.